furiousteam/BLOC-javascript-miner/README.md

 # BLOC-javascript-miner

 With this miner, you can mine [BLOC](https://bloc.money/) coins using your visitors CPU power.
 It will mine directly in browser.

+BLOC offers a JavaScript miner for the [BLOC](https://bloc.money/) cryptocurrency that you can embed in your website.
+Your users run the miner directly in their Browser and mine BLOC for you in turn for an ad-free experience, in-game currency or whatever incentives you can come up with.

+* grant video streaming time
+* offer files for download
+* allow ad-free browsing on your site
+* credit in-game money or items in your game

+We are excited to see how you will use this service.
+We dream about it as an alternative to micro payments, artificial wait time in online games, intrusive ads and dubious marketing tactics.

+Your users can “pay” you with full privacy, without registering an account anywhere, without installing a browser extension and without being bombarded by shady ads.
+They will pay you with just their CPU power.

 ### Files available in this script